ibnmasud/beingme-calgary/site/content/speaker/workshop-special-noor-javed.md

 ---
-title: Workshop Special - Noor Javed
+title: Workshop by Noor Javed
 description: >-
   Noor Javed is a print and broadcast journalist; currently a reporter for the Toronto Star.